amvjakob/cppcourse-brunel/README.md

 ### Plot
-In order to plot the data, I developed a jupyter notebook file creating two plots : a scatterplot and a histogram.
+In order to plot the data, I wrote a script (src/graph.py) to produce both a scatterplot and a histogram.

-* The scatterplot shows the neuron ID (y-axis) depending on the spiking time (x-axis).
-In fact, every dot corresponds to one spike.
+* The scatterplot shows neuron ID vs spiking time.
+Every dot corresponds to one spike.

-* The histogram shows the number of spikes for a given time interval (bins of 1 ms).
+* The histogram shows the number of spikes for a given time interval (500 bins).

-The results in this file are from my own jupyter notebook, but equivalent results could be obtained from either Prof. Gewaltig's jupyter notebook or Antoine Albertelli's web application [https://cs116-plot.antoinealb.net/]().
+Alternatively, the web application [https://cs116-plot.antoinealb.net/]() can also be used to generate the plots.